mouelhis/adawrplatoon/README.md

 Compatibility issues are to be checked and fixed if a newer version of PolyORB (https://github.com/AdaCore/PolyORB) should be used.

-### Dependencies
+### Native/ARM-cross compilation

-For native/ARM `arm-linux-gnueabihf` cross) compilation, the following packages (version 5 or higher) are required under Debian distributons:
+For native/ARM `arm-linux-gnueabihf` cross) compilation, the following dependencies (version 5 or higher) are required under Debian distributons:
 ```
 gnat
 gcc